My 5-step classroom planning process

 Some final classroom planning notes

 Finally, resources can also determine when I will be teaching certain content, particularly if I must share text sets with other classes!
-Having said that, one thing I tend not to do is let resources determine my curriculum planning choices.
+Having said that, one thing I tend not to do and is to let resources determine my curriculum planning choices.
 The ready availability of certain resources may influence the timing, but not what I teach.
 If I need to teach certain content, and the specific resources I had planned for become unavailable, then other resources will get utilised.
 It should always be about the learning outcomes!

 That’s my 5-step classroom planning process.
 Know, Understand, Apply, Analyse (and evaluate) and Create.
-A quick way to think about how to make a classroom inclusive.
-Make your students visible.
+This a quick way to think about how to make a classroom inclusive.
 One where barriers to learning are minimised and learning is maximised.
 One where every student is at the heart of the learning program!